-How to make a super easy $10 DIY Candy Bouquet
+How to make a super easy $10 simple DIY Candy Bouquet

 There’s something about a DIY candy bouquet.
 It’s the perfect gift for almost any occasion.
 But don’t buy one at the store.
 Make one yourself and save lots of money!
+It’s an awesome idea for a homemade gift on a special day.
 Here’s how to do it right now.

 I actually made these candy bouquets for some kids in our neighborhood whose dad had recently passed away.
-I wanted to make something fun and colorful to bring a smile to their faces.
+I wanted to make something fun and give them a special gift that would bring a smile to their faces.
 Well, it worked!
+It was so much fun.
 They loved it so much and made them feel so loved.
+But it’s a great idea for all occasions such as Mother’s Day, Valentine’s Day or other special occasions.
 Here’s how you can make one as well.

 Gather your DIY candy bouquet supplies

-These candy bouquets are so versatile.
+These candy arrangements are so versatile.
 You can cater them to whatever the person you are giving them to likes.
 Here’s the supplies that I used, but feel free to substitute the various candies with whatever you want.
-I got all of these supplies at the Dollar Store.
+I got all of these supplies at the Dollar Stores but you can get them at thrift stores or craft stores as well.
 Since I already had some ribbon, glue gun and tape at home, it only cost me about $10 for everything!

 - Scotch tape